 If you were a distributor, those levels relate to you.
 So, the person who recruited you would have different people in each of their levels.

 With this system, you earn a percentage of what each level earns.
 In most MLMs, that percentage decreases as you go down the levels (a handful do the reverse).
 Purium is unusual, as the percentages stay at 5% in almost all situations.
-For example, the distribution for the first five ranks looks like this:

 The same pattern continues throughout other ranks as well.
 The one exception is once you get far down the levels.
 So, at Level 7 and Level 8, you’re earning 3%.
 At level 9 and Level 10, you’re earning 2%.
 Anything after that remains at 2%.